social media blog

 We have to be clear, both from a “content creator” and from a “content deployer” viewpoint, on who our target audience is, what the “trending topics” are in their particular field and then proceed to tailor-make a content strategy for each relevant niche.

-As Stephen Powers states in his Forrester report called The Seven C’s of Web Content Management, back in February 2011: “[We] need to remember that the “C” in WCM [Web Content Management] no longer stands for just content.
+As Stephen Powers states in his Forrester report called The Seven C’s of Web Content Management, : “[We] need to remember that the “C” in WCM [Web Content Management] no longer stands for just content.
 Instead, they must keep in mind the additional C’s as well: context, channel, consistency, community, consumer behavior, and creation.”

 Said plainly, we have to serve our content to our “subjects” in the form and time that is most relevant to them.
 It’s no good giving them steak, if they’re ready for dessert 😉